vtex-apps/reviews-and-ratings/docs/README.md

 - **Ask For Reviewer's Location** - Checking this box activates an optional review field.
 Shoppers that submit reviews will be asked to fill in their current location (i.e. "Boston, MA").

-- **Default all review accordions to open** -  The app displays a paginated list with 10 reviews inside a collapsible accordion.
-Checking this box will cause *all* review accordions on the product page to default to open with review text limited to 3 lines.
+- **Default all review accordions to open** -  The app displays reviews on the product page inside collapsible accordions.
+Checking this box will cause *all* review accordions to default to open when the page is loaded, with review text limited to 3 lines.
 Reviews with more than 3 lines of text will be truncated with an ellipsis and a `Show More` link that can be used to display the whole review text.

 - **Number of open review accordions** - Checking this box allows you to set a specific number of review accordions (instead of all of them) to automatically open when the page is loaded, displaying all the review text.
-If the `Default all review accordions to open` is actived, this option is ignored.
+If the `Default all review accordions to open` setting is active, this option is ignored.

 ### Step 3 - Declaring the app's blocks in your store theme